Original-Research: Multitude AG (von NuWays AG): BUY

 Classification of NuWays AG to Multitude AG

-That said, Multitude is seen well on track to reach its already increased FY25 net profit guidance of € 24-26m (vs eNuW: € 27.2m, 34% yoy)) as Multitude should have achieved already 14.2m in H1'25.
-Further sequential growth of the net loan book in Q3 and Q4 to € 836m until YE, combined with ongoing tight cost control should allow to reach the goal that is implying an EBT margin of 11%, easily.
+With H1 net income of € 14.2m, Multitude is seen well on track to reach its already increased FY25 net profit guidance of € 24-26m (eNuW new: € 28.1m), especially considering the substantially increased loan book that served as an early indicator for future topline growth in the past.
+We are hence convinced that the company should achieve € 267m interest income in FY25 (eNuW).

-Moreover, interest expenses are expected to increase only moderately by 2% yoy and 5% qoq and should be compensated by increasing topline (interest spread should remain stable).
+Going forward, further sequential growth of the net loan book in Q3 and Q4 to € 880m until YE, combined with ongoing tight cost control should allow an EBT margin of 12% in FY25 and 14% in FY26.
+Moreover, interest expenses are expected to increase only moderately by 10% yoy to € 45.1m in FY25 and should be compensated by increasing topline (interest spread should remain stable).
+Apart from that, we see an ongoing dynamic in the commission income mostly stemming from the partner business as well as from the payment business within wholesale banking.
+For FY25, we conservatively anticipate some € 16.3m and for FY26 some € 20.3m.

-In a nutshell, Multitude should remain a growing company with perspectively three profit centers within the Group While the cash cow of the Group ferratum delivered stable sales, the growth trajectory in CapitalBox and Wholesale banking is fully intact.
-As OPEX are well under control Multitude should continue to enjoy the scale effects of a platform business going forward.
+In a nutshell, we continue to look at Multitude as a growing company with perspectively three profit centers within the Group.
+While the cash cow of the Group - the consumer banking segment - should deliver only stable interest income, but increasing commission fees, we expect growing interest income in CapitalBox and Wholesale banking going forward.
+As OPEX are seems to be well under control, Multitude should continue to enjoy the typical scale effects of a platform business, driving EBT and net income.

-Despite the positive stock price performance since the beginning of the year, the company does still not look expensive for a growing, highly profitable, dividend paying company trading at only 6.7x P/E'25.
+Despite the positive stock price performance since the beginning of the year, the company does still not look expensive for a growing, highly profitable, dividend paying company, trading at only 6.9x P/E'25.

 For additional information visit our website: https://www.nuways-ag.com/research-feed